 Lion Encounters take place opposite the Zambezi National Park, in an area that retains the raw and magnetic feel of the natural wilderness.
-Armed with a walking stick and a camera, guests cover this exquisite terrain with the dust colored animals moving around freely between them.
+Armed with a walking stick and a camera, guests cover this exquisite terrain with the dust coloured animals moving around freely between them.
 The trained guides use their discretion and acute knowledge of the lion to decide when and where to stop for photographs and physical interaction with these amazing animals.
-The rowdy adolescents playing with each other and exploring the bush are an amusing and fascinating sight, and the experience is very educational too, as the guides share their wisdom about the lion's behavior, habitat, and conservation challenges they face in the wild.
+The rowdy adolescents playing with each other and exploring the bush are an amusing and fascinating sight, and the experience is very educational too, as the guides share their wisdom about the lion's behaviour, habitat, and conservation challenges they face in the wild.

 No leashes, no collars, just you, your guide, and the king of the jungle.